Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 [Pep8online](https://www.tutorialspoint.com/online_python_formatter.htm)

 This site was used to beautify the python code.
+However, when fixing long lines, the code seemed to break so I have left it as is to ensure the program works for submission.

 ## Manual Testing

 Manual tests were conducted throughout the development process via the python terminal to understand the UX, routing and data population features.

-### Testing

-Test screenshots can be found in the docs/testing folder.
+Test screenshots with descriptive titles can be found in the docs/testing folder.
+Testing was carried out on devices of various screen sizes.

 ## Deployment